Benefits Plans - Long-Term Disability Plans: Expanded Long-Term Disability -

 A medical leave of absence may be granted when a staff member is unable to work because of personal illness or injury, or disability related to pregnancy, and has exhausted all sick and vacation time.
 (See Standard Practice Guide 201.11, 201.11-2.)

-Any benefit and/or lost wages you receive or are entitled to receive from:
+Any benefits and/or lost wages you receive or are entitled to receive from:

-- Workers' Compensation.
-However, if you receive a Worker's Compensation Lump Sum Redemption while you are participating in the Basic or Expanded Long-Term Disability Plan, all cash benefits from the Basic or Expanded Long-Term Disability Plan will be suspended for one month.
+- Workers’ Compensation.
+If you receive a Workers’ Compensation Lump Sum Redemption while you are participating in the Expanded Long-Term Disability Plan, all cash benefits from the Expanded Long-Term Disability Plan will be suspended for one month.

 - Social Security (including Medicare) disability or retirement programs, including payments to your dependents, regardless of who actually receives the payments because of your disability;